aidiss/lithuanian-artificial-intelligence-party/README.md

 ## Motivation

-- AI party should be more trustworthy than human politicians:
+AI party should be more trustworthy than human politicians, because
 - You know what you get with AI, but you never know with human politicians
 - AI can be programmed to follow the constitution and party program
 - AI can be more transparent and accountable than human politicians
 - AI can be less prone to corruption and personal interests
 - AI can make decisions based on data and logic rather than emotions and biases
 - AI can work 24/7 without getting tired or distracted
 - AI can be more efficient and effective in governance Let's make one for Lithuania!

-## Important asp
+## Features

-- Grounded on Lithuanian Laws
+- Grounded on Lithuanian Constitution
-- Grounded on Data
-- Grounded on News
-- Clear party program
+- Clear and transparent Party Constitution
-- Clear roles and responsibilities
+- Clear and transparent Roles
-- Orchestration of meetings

-## Summary
-A number of AI agents that are responsible for different areas of governance.
-They are programmed to follow the constitution and party program, make decisions based on data and logic, and work together to achieve the party's goals.
-The AI agents are transparent, accountable, and efficient, making them more trustworthy than human politicians.
-Product of work creation of political positions.
+- Role responsibilities based on https://www.lrvalstybe.lt/valstybines-institucijos/ministerijos-ir-departamentai
+- Position paper creation meetings.

 ## Tools

-- Constitution generation prompt
+- Party Constitution generation prompt
-- Role generation prompt
+- Role generation prompt (Head of Economy, ...)
 - Role details generation prompt

-## Features

-- **Constitution**: View the constitution of the Lithuanian Party of Artificial Intelligence (LPAI).
-[Constitution](constitution/constitution.md)
-- **Positions**: Explore the different roles and positions within the AI party.
-[Positions](positions)
-- **Role Prompts**: Generate unique prompts for different roles within the AI party.
-[Role](role_instructions)
-- **Minister Prompts**: Specific prompts tailored for ministerial positions.
-[Minister](role_instructions/president.md)
-- **Meeting Simulation**: Simulate party meetings where roles and positions are assigned.
-[Meeting](meeting.py)
-- **News Updates**: Check for the latest news relevant to the AI party.
-- **Translation with DeepL**: Translate text using the DeepL API.

 ## Getting Started